-When you get to Porto it’s mandatory to visit Ribeira, a small neighbourhood by Douro river, part of Unesco’s World Heritage.
-You can even take the opportunity to take the 6 Bridges Cruise from there, considered a Must do in Porto by many people.
+When you get to Porto it’s mandatory to visit Ribeira, a small neighbourhood by the Douro river, part of Unesco’s World Heritage.
+The most important monument there is the famous Luis I bridge in Porto, and the best way to see it (and the other amazing bridges of Porto) is to take the 6 bridges cruise.

-When these kids are already on their swimming suits, waiting on a ramshackle row for their moment to jump, one can only admire their courage: why do they jump?
+When these kids are already on their swimming suits, waiting on a ramshackle row for their moment to jump from Luis I bridge in Porto, one can only admire their courage: why do they jump?
 Is it a local tradition, an initiation ritual, or they do it just for fun?
 Has it always been like this?
 Can both women and men, young and old jump?

 So many questions to be answered!
 If I was going to unveil all the history behind this question, I had to visit Ribeira, to spot down the older generation, the one that keeps the river secrets locked, to find the answer to this mystery.